-Hi everybody, my name is Anaïs Remili.
-Welcome!
-This post explains how I became a PhD student at McGill University and how I started Whale Scientists.
+Hi everybody, my name is Anaïs Remili, and I am 30 years old.
+This post explains how I became a whale researcher, got my PhD, and how I started Whale Scientists.
 You can also find my website here: https://anaisremili.com/

 I was born and raised in the French Alps.
 I have always been passionate about whales and got obsessed with killer whales as a kid.
 Using Google in its early days, I kept searching for orcas online and learning everything about them.